Syrian opposition signs plan for post-Assad future

 The parties outlined a one-year transitional period, which could be renewed once if necessary.
 In that period, Syria would adopt a new constitution "that ensures a parliamentary system for a democratic, pluralistic civil state."

-The document also stresses that religious freedom will be guaranteed by the new constitution and condemns any signs of sectarianism or "sectarian militarization."
+The document also stresses that religious freedom will be guaranteed by the new constitution and condemns any signs of sectarianism or "sectarian militarisation."

 Most of the protesters come from Syria's Sunni Muslim majority, while Assad still appears to enjoy significant support from members of his Shi'ite Alawite sect, from which most of Syria's ruling establishment is drawn.